Behnam-sn/Castle-Docusaurus/docs/algorithms/notes.md

 - Functional Programming
 - Cryptography
   - Euclid’s algorithm
-- pseudocode
+- Pseudo Code
-  Pseudocode is a high-level description in code of the problem you’re trying to solve.
+  Pseudo Code is a high-level description in code of the problem you’re trying to solve.
   It’s written like code, but it’s meant to be closer to human speech.
 - compression algorithm
 - Huffman coding